qingqingqingli/libasm/wiki.md

 - Assembly code is converted into executable machine code by a utility program referred to as an assembler.
 The conversion process is referred to as `assembly`.

-- NASM is an assembler for the x86 CPu architecture portable to nearly every modern platform, and with code generation for many platforms old and new.
+- NASM is an assembler for the x86 CPU architecture portable to nearly every modern platform, and with code generation for many platforms old and new.

 ### Compilation stages